frictionlessdata/frictionless-ci/site/docs/getting-started.md

 title: Getting Started
 ---

-There are two options of installing Fricitonless Repository.
-In both cases it will be validating your CSV and EXCEL files on every push, tag, or PR (or based on your configuration).
+Frictionless Repository will be validating your CSV and EXCEL files on every push, tag, or PR (or based on your configuration).
 After a commit and a workflow run you will see a link to a validation report within the workflow log or an error message.

+## Installation

+There are two options of installing Fricitonless Repository, as a new workflow or adding a Frictionless Repository step to an existent workflow.

-## New Workflow
+### New Workflow

 Add a file shown below in your Github Repository: